 In the midst of my pain, He comes, grabs me and holds me while I’m sitting on the floor.
 My voice shakes as I explain (in full detail) about this friend and the hurt that I feel.
 As I spill the betrayal, heartache, emptiness, loneliness, and hopelessness that I feel He kisses me on the forehead.
 My blood and tears stain His shirt, but He doesn’t care.
 I’m more important.

 When His Children Hurt, He Hurts

 He grabs my hands and takes a longing look at them.
 I hadn’t noticed until now, but there is a tear falling down His cheek, for when His children hurt, He hurts.

 He takes out his Pliers of Patience and tells me that there will be serious scars because I tried to hold the vase of friendship with my own strength.
 I bow my head in shame and start to feel so selfish for trying to fix something that wasn’t mine to fix in the first place.
-I watch him start to reach for my hand but I pull away.
+I watch him start to reach for my hand, but I pull away.
 I wonder why he would do this for someone so stupid to break what was given to me.
 He simply smiles and reaches out His hand.
-I reluctantly give Him my hand and He starts to pull the shards of another broken friendship out of my skin.
+I reluctantly give Him my hand and He start to pull the shards of another broken friendship out of my skin.
 The process hurts, but I know He knows what He’s doing.

 My Wounds Will Heal

 Finally, He pulls the last shard out.
 There is a little relief, but it still hurts.
 He tells me that it is normal and that I’ll be content in the end.
 That one day, when the wounds heal, that I’ll be ok.

 I then take a look at the mess I made all over the floor.
 I’m embarrassed because the mess is quite substantial.
 God and I just stand there, and out of nowhere, He points to the middle of the pile.
 “See that?”
 I look at Him confused.
 He walks into the mess and bends down.
 He pulls out a piece of paper that I had not seen till just then.